Ice Cream Cone Cake pops

 - Let your cake cool until it is cool enough to handle.

 - While the cake is at room temperature, prepare the ganache.
-To make a quick ganache, heat heavy cream in a heavy bottomed saucepan.
+Heat heavy cream in a heavy bottomed saucepan.
 When it reaches a simmer, take it off the heat and pour it over the chocolate.
-Let it sit for 3-4 minutes on the chocolate and then whisk until the chocolate has melted.

 - There are two different methods you can follow to make your ice cream cone cake pops.
 If using cake pop dough: Using an ice cream scoop, form golf ball sized cake balls, dip the bottoms into ganache and set on top of cone.
 Place in freezer to harden for at least one hour.